loqimean/monopay-ruby/README.md

 bundle add "monopay-ruby"
 ```

-If bundler is not being used to manage dependencies, install the gem by executing:
+If bundler is not being used to manage dependencies, install the gem by executing the:

 ```ruby
 gem install "monopay-ruby"